DrengrCoder/CppLibrary/README.md

 ### Credit

-Disclaimer: The 'HTTPRequest.hpp' is not something I own or developed, and is part of the [HTTPRequest](https://github.com/elnormous/HTTPRequest/tree/master) project.
+The 'HTTPRequest.hpp' is not something I own or developed, and is part of the [HTTPRequest](https://github.com/elnormous/HTTPRequest/tree/master) project.
 I own no rights to this file and cannot guarantee its stability or security.
 The license for this project has been added under the Licencses folder.

 ## Log - A custom and configurable logger